Apple M2 Max vs Xeon E-2314

 Technologies and extensions

-Technological solutions and additional instructions supported by Xeon E-2314 and Apple M2 Max.
+Technological solutions and additional instructions supported by Xeon E-2314 and M2 Max.
 You'll probably need this information if you require some particular technology.

 Instruction set extensionsIntel® SSE4.1, Intel® SSE4.2, Intel® AVX2, Intel® AVX-512no data